JaSakai/POBrowser/README.md

 3. Login MySQL by mysql commnad、configure database and user to refere DB_setting_example.txt.
 4. Run python poimporter.py in POBrowser directory.
 Tables are created in a database.
 If database name and/or user name will be changed, settings in pobrowser.conf should be changed as well.
 5. Run python pobrowser.py in POBrowser directory.
 Then access http://localhost:8080/pobrowser.

+#### License
+* ECL V2.0
+* License of PO such as mahara, moodle, tecfolio depends on their OSS licenses.